karmaniverous/aws-api-template/README.md

   When this fails, you iterate until it doesn't.

 - Local builds only take you so far, and there are a ton of AWS services that can only exist remotely.
-So your next step is to try a remote 'dev' build using
+So your next step is to try a remote `dev` build using

   ```
   dotenv -c dev -- sls deploy --verbose
   ```

-  The same thing will happen when you merge your feature branch with the `dev` branch.
+  If you've [set up your CodePipelines](#automated-deployment), the same thing will happen when you merge your feature branch with the `dev` branch.

-- This will often fail catastrophically and require you to delete the `dev` stack & start over.
-Once it doesn't—and assuming all your other tests pass—you can deploy the stable build to your `test` stage for integration testing simply by merging your `dev` branch into `test`.
+- This remote build will often fail catastrophically and require you to [delete the `dev` stack](#deleting-a-stack) & start over.
+Once it doesn't—and assuming all your other tests pass—you can deploy the stable build to your `test` stage for integration testing by merging your `dev` branch into `test`.

 - Once your integration tests pass, you can deploy the new feature into production by merging your `test` branch into `main`.